apache/gravitino/docs/index.md

 ### Catalog details

-Gravitino support different catalogs to manage the metadata in different sources.
+Gravitino supports different catalogs to manage the metadata in different sources.
 Please see:

 * [Lakehouse Iceberg catalog](./lakehouse-iceberg-catalog): a complete guide to use Gravitino manage Apache Iceberg data.